JCU Professor Filardi meets with Giulia Leo on her first in-person interview for The Matthew.

 Professor Rosa Filardi teaches Italian and Theater at John Cabot University.
 She was a theater actress and worked in radio drama series for RAI, as well as in dubbing companies.
-She authored many works including her latest one, the theatrical trilogy Volo Verticale-Scarti-Alba Liquida.
+She authored many works including the theatrical trilogy Volo Verticale Scarti-Alba Liquida.
 Prof. Filardi is also a Dance Movement Therapist and created the course Community Inclusion through Art and Movement and the Dancing Body workshop at John Cabot.

 For the first time ever, I had the pleasure of grabbing a non-virtual drink with my interviewee.
 I met Professor Filardi at Bar Settimiano, in front of a cup of American coffee.
 And so, our little chat began…

-Before you became a professor, you worked as theater actress for several years, in radio drama series for RAI television, and in dubbing companies.
-When and why did you decide to get into teaching?
+Before you became a professor, you gained experience as a theater actress, and worked in radio drama series and dubbing companies.
+When and why did you decide to go into teaching?